Khal-Shah/git-github-rsma/README.md

 ex: 'git pull origin master' (will fetch/update files from remote to local repo)

-•Push your own changes into central repo with 'git push'
+•Push your own changes into central repo with 'git push' (read below)

 Making Changes: